Secure Director deployment

-- Secure communications from Director requires configuration for each connection separately.
+- Secure communications from Director require configuration for each connection separately.

 - The SSL protocol is not recommended.
 Use the more secure TLS protocol instead.

-- You must secure communications with NetScaler using TLS, not IPsec.
+- Secure your communications with Citrix ADC using TLS, not IPsec.

 To secure communications between Director and Citrix Virtual Apps and Desktops servers (for monitoring and reports), refer to Data Access Security.

-To secure communications between Director and NetScaler (for NetScaler Insight), refer to Configure network analysis.
+To secure communications between Director and Citrix ADC (for Citrix Insight), refer to Configure network analysis.